Connect with others who understand.

 All updates must be accompanied by text or a picture.

-Get the latest articles about endometriosis sent to your inbox.
+You'll also get the latest articles directly to your inbox.

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service.

 Dan Martin, M.D. is the scientific and medical director of the Endometriosis Foundation of America.
-Learn more about him here
+Learn more about him here.

 Leah Ritterband is a writer at MyHealthTeam.
 She has written about various mental and physical health conditions and has a background in working closely with health care providers.
-Learn more about her here
+Learn more about her here.

 Recent Articles